sherinchandy/oci-audit-events-to-adw/README.md

    end;
   /

+4. Clone/Download this(https://github.com/sherinchandy/oci-audit-events-to-adw.git)git repo into your local directory.
+Unzip the ADW credentials downloaded in step 1 into the same directory.

+5. Edit the "func.py" file and update it with the OCI region where you are enabling the Audit log bulk export.
+Also update user name, password, DB service name from your ADW environment.

+Ex:
+region = "us-phoenix-1"
+conn = cx_Oracle.connect("ADMIN","Password123","auditdb_medium")

+6.

-4. Make sure the Object Storage buckets has "Emit Object Events" enabled.
+Make sure the Object Storage buckets has "Emit Object Events" enabled.
 Reference: https://docs.cloud.oracle.com/iaas/Content/Object/Tasks/managingbuckets.htm#usingconsole

 .
 Create Event rule in Event service to trigger an OCI Function whenever an Audit events log is exported/uploaded to corresponding.